Job goes away, production stays

 Now without further ado, look how brilliant:

-In fact, soon, not even an "intern" will be necessary.
+In fact, soon, not even an "intern" will be needed.
 It will be enough to inform the objective (which data with which answers to "swallow") that an artificial intelligence will know how to swallow new data and regurgitate more likely answers.
 When well calibrated, it informs more than 90%, more than 99% even, of the chance of being correct.

 For example, does this lung image have cancer?
 99% accuracy, more accurate than the best doctor.
 Etc.